ioccc-src/winner/2015/endoh3/README.md

 ./prog
 ```

-You can enjoy the legendary winner of the first IOCCC, again.
+You can enjoy the legendary winning entry of the first IOCCC, again.

 ### Internal